On ternary positive-definite quadratic forms with the same representations over Z

-In what follows, we shall mention an application of the above result to experimental science; on account of the need to determine the crystal lattice (\IE the equivalence class of a real ternary $f$ over $\IntegerRing$) from information about $q_\IntegerRing(f)$ that is extracted from experimental data, it has been recognized in crystallography that some $f \not\sim g$ have the perfectly identical representations over $\IntegerRing$ (\cite{Mighell75}, \CF \cite{Tomiyasu2016}).
+In crystallography, in order to determine the crystal lattice (\IE the equivalence class over $\IntegerRing$ of a positive-definite ternary quadratic form $f$ with real coefficients) from information about $q_\IntegerRing(f)$ that is extracted from the experimental data, it has been recognized that some $f \not\sim g$ have the perfectly identical representations over $\IntegerRing$ (\cite{Mighell75}, \CF \cite{Tomiyasu2016}).
 A three-dimensional lattice is \textit{hexagonal} if and only if it has a basis $v_1, v_2, v_3$ satisfying

 for some $c, d \in \RealField$.
 A three-dimensional lattice is \textit{rhombohedral} if and only if it has a basis satisfying